michaelliangau/culturestridethink/_posts/2020-02-29-heritage-rediscovered.md

 I love my parents to bits but, like a lot of Chinese Australians, culturally we disagreed on many levels about almost everything.
 They were always “so Chinese”.

-I don’t think people question this dynamic enough but I’d love to share with you my journey and how that brought me towards creating [Soho Mandarin](https://sohomandarin.com) to help other culturally curious Australians learn Chinese language and culture.
+I don’t think people question this dynamic enough but I’d love to share with you my journey and how that brought me towards creating [Culturestride](https://culturestride.com) to help other culturally curious Australians learn Chinese language and culture.

 I’m going to share with you the journey I went through in 2019 and the parent-child dynamic shifts as Chinese proficiency improved.